 Perhaps most importantly, you can always count on truck stops if you just need a shower.
 The shower fees are typically $10 – $15 and the service usually includes a fresh towel, washcloth, bathmat and soap.

-You can sleep in your car at a truck stop.
+You can sleep in your car at a truck stop, but you’ll probably want some pepper spray on hand.
+Most travel nurses carry pepper spray while traveling for safety reasons.
 However, many truck stops have major hotel and motel chains attached to them these days, so if you need a bed you can typically find one nearby.

 10) Finding Truck Stops